Sizing and scalability considerations

 Deployment size

-Block storage (MB)
+Block storage (GB)

 BMC Helix Service ManagementBMC Helix Service Management + BMC Helix ITSM Insights